Staiwo100/EnemyInheritanceRepo/EnemyInheritance/src/README.md

 ## **3. How does using Enemy[] demonstrate polymorphism?**
   The Enemy class is used as a blueprint for the subclasses, and the subclasses extend off the Enemy class and become unique in thier own way.
 ## **4. Why is it helpful for Enemy to have a concrete method like takeDamage()?**
+  The concrete method makes the action of the mob taking damage then displaying their remaining health more automated.
+With this method you only have to make the method in the Enemy class and dont have to go through the trouble of making the class in every subclass.
+This can be way more useful on even bigger projects.
 ## **5. Could this design be implemented using interfaces alone?
 Why or why not?**